ThingsPanel/thingspanel.github.io/docs/developer-guide/appDev.md

 sidebar_position: 14
 ---

-# 开发移动应用
+# Mobile App Development

-ThingsPanel提供了开源的App，使用Uniapp开发，可以直接导出成各种小程序以及iOS、Android。
+ThingsPanel provides an open-source App developed using **Uniapp**, which can be directly exported to various Mini Programs, iOS, and Android apps.

-# 移动端当前的功能包括
+# Current Mobile Features

-- 设置登录的IP地址或者服务器。
+- Set login IP address or server.
-- 项目和分组筛选设备列表
+- Filter device lists by project and group.
-- 显示设备列表以及在线信息。
+- Display device lists and online status.
-- 设备详情，查看当前值与曲线。
+- Device details, view current values and curves.
-- 扫码添加设备到分组。
+- Scan QR code to add devices to groups.
-- 自动化控制。
+- Automation control.
-- 个人账户信息。
+- Personal account information.

-如果需要更多的功能，需要自行增加。
+If more features are needed, you can add them yourself.

-## 代码库位置
+## Repository Location

 https://github.com/ThingsPanel/app

-## 物模型接口
+## Thing Model Interface